RayhanaAkterDev/crisis-vault/604 - Theory of Computation/ToC chapter-2/Finite Automata (ToC-Ch2).md

 7. *Convert to a DFA the following NFA:* #board_2021
 	1. Figure provides on chapter 2 question no. 29]
+	2. Figure provides on chapter 2 question no. 27]
+		- Convert the following NFA to an equivalent DFA.
+Here 0 is starting and 10 is final state. #board_2021 #board_2019
-	2. Figure provides on chapter 2 question no. 22]
+	3. Figure provides on chapter 2 question no. 22]

 8. Convert the following NFA to DFA. #board_2022